jenkinsci/btc-embeddedplatform-plugin/README.md

 matlabPort | RMI port used to connect EmbeddedPlatform to Matlab.<br>(default: 29300 + (port % 100)) | 1090, 29300, 1234
 timeout | Timeout in seconds before the attempt to connect to EmbeddedPlatform is cancelled.
-This timeout should consider the worst case CPU & IO performance which influences the tool startup.<br>(default: 120) | 40, 60, 120 licensingPackage | Name of the licensing package to use, e.g. to use a EmbeddedTester BASE.<br>(default: ET_COMPLETE) | ET_BASE
+This timeout should consider the worst case CPU & IO performance which influences the tool startup.<br>(default: 120) | 40, 60, 120 licensingPackage | Name of the licensing package to use, e.g. to use a EmbeddedTester BASE.<br>(default: ET_COMPLETE) | ET_BASE installPath | Path to the BTC EmbeddedPlatform installation directory<br>Usually this can be omitted, the "active" EP version will be chosen (queried from the windows registry) | "C:/Program Files/BTC/ep2.8p0"

 **Possible Return values**